-(BITBLT sourcebitmap sourceleft sourcebottom destinationbitmap destinationleft destinationbottom width height sourcetype operation texture clippingregion)
+(BITBLT sourcebitmap sourcelefl sourcebottom destinationbitmap destinationleft destinationbottom width height sourcetype operation texture clippIngregion)

-Here's how it's done -using MY.BITMAP as the sourcebitmap and MY.WINDOW as the destinationbitmap.
+Here's how it's done -using $\tt MY.BITMAP$ as the sourcebitmap and $\tt MY.WINDOW$ as the destination bitmap.

-(SETQ MY.WINDOW (CREATEW)) (BITBLT MY.BITMAP NIL NIL MY.WINDOW NIL NIL NIL NIL 'INPUT 'REPLACE)
+(BITBLT MY.BITMAP NIL NIL NIL NIL 'INPUT 'REPLACE)

 Note that the destination bitmap can be, and usually is, a window.
 Actually, it is the bitmap of a window, but the system handles that detail for you.
-Because of the NILs (meaning "use the default"), MY.BITMAP will be BITBLT'd into the lower right corner of MY.WINDOW (see Figure 14-5).
+Because of the NILS (meaning "use the default"), MY.BITMAP will be BITBLT'd into the lower right corner of MY.WINDOW (see Figure 14-5).